List of Batman supporting characters: Prime Earth

+New Earth (Old canon)

 Gotham City Police Department

 The GCPD were featured in their own series: the limited series Batman: GCPD and the ongoing series Gotham Central, in which they investigate the unusual crimes that plague the city, in a personal effort to minimize Batman's involvement.
 The Gotham Central series ended its 40-issue run in 2006.

 DC superhero allies

 Batman regularly interacts with other DC superheroes in titles such as Justice League of America.
 A few, however, have had a marked presence in the core Batman titles:

 Antagonists

 Batman comics have introduced many classic villains.
 His rogues gallery is one of the most identifiable in modern fiction.
 The Joker, the Riddler, Catwoman, Two-Face, Harley Quinn, and the Penguin are some of the most recognizable foes; other notable villains include Poison Ivy, Ra's al Ghul, Mr. Freeze, the Scarecrow, Bane, Killer Croc, the Mad Hatter, and Clayface, among others.
 Some of Batman's rogues gallery are notable for sometimes functioning as allies as well as villains.
 Some examples of this are Catwoman, the Riddler, Poison Ivy, Two-Face (Harvey Dent), the Red Hood, Anarky, and Talia al Ghul.
-Recently, emphasis on the psychological motivations of Batman villains have painted them in a much more sympathetic light than in their earlier stories, most notably Mr Freeze and the Ventriloquist in their Batman: The Animated Series incarnations.
+Emphasis on the psychological motivations of Batman villains have painted them in a much more sympathetic light than in their earlier stories, most notably Mr. Freeze and the Ventriloquist in their Batman: The Animated Series incarnations.